Crime data integrity programme (crime recording inspections)

 It is important that police forces have high-quality data that allows them to establish where, when, and how often crime is happening.

-- victims of crime are provided with access to appropriate support services;
+- victims of crime are given with access to appropriate support services;

 - the public are given accurate information about crime in their area; and